 - Methods of Empirical Social Research (Dieter Ohr)

 - Empirical Methods (Bruno Castanho Silva)

 - Sociology of Emotions (Christian von Scheve)

 - Sociology with a focus on Gender Studies (Kathrin Zippel)

 - Empirical Social Structure and Survey Methodology (Stefan Liebig)

 The Master’s program benefits from the involvement of renowned research centers and institutes:

 - Three institutes for Area Studies at Freie Universität, the Institute for East-European Studies (OEI), the John F. Kennedy Institute for North American Studies (JFK), and the Institute for Latin American Studies (LAI), offer institutional and historical comparative perspectives on European societies in a global context.

-- Two world leading research centers of the social sciences, the Berlin Social Science Center (WZB) and the German Institute for Economic Research (DIW), offer rich and in-depth perspectives on current sociological research and provide access to valuable data.
+- Two world-leading research centers of the social sciences, the Berlin Social Science Center (WZB) and the Socio-Economic Panel (SOEP) offer rich and in-depth perspectives on current sociological research and provide access to valuable data.